-- (1) A retailer must review a bill if requested to do so by the small customer. - (2) The retailer must conduct the review in accordance with the retailer's standard complaints and dispute resolution procedures, including any time limits applicable under those procedures. - (3) The retailer must inform the small customer of the outcome of the review as soon as reasonably possible but, in any event, within any time limits applicable under the retailer's standard complaints and dispute resolution procedures. - (4) The retailer may require the small customer to pay: - (a) the lesser of: - (i) that portion of the bill under review that the customer and the retailer agree is not the subject of review; or - (ii) an amount equal to the average amount of the customer's bills in the previous 12 months (excluding the bill in dispute); and - (iii) [Not Used] - (b) any other bills that are properly due. - (5) If the small customer requests that, in reviewing the bill, the meter reading or metering data be checked or the meter tested: - (a) the retailer must, as the case may require: - (i) arrange for a check of the meter reading or metering data; or - (ii) request the responsible person to test the meter; and - (b) subject to subclause (c), the customer must pay for the cost of the check or test (which the retailer may not request be paid in advance); and - (c) if the meter or metering data proves to be faulty or incorrect, the customer must not be required to pay the cost of the check or test.
+- (1) A retailer must review a bill if requested to do so by the small customer. - (2) The retailer must conduct the review in accordance with the retailer's standard complaints and dispute resolution procedures, including any time limits applicable under those procedures. - (3) The retailer must inform the small customer of the outcome of the review as soon as reasonably possible but, in any event, within any time limits applicable under the retailer's standard complaints and dispute resolution procedures. - (4) The retailer may require the small customer to pay: - (a) the lesser of: - (i) that portion of the bill under review that the customer and the retailer agree is not the subject of review; or - (ii) an amount equal to the average amount of the customer's bills in the previous 12 months (excluding the bill in dispute); and - (iii) [Not Used] - (b) any other bills that are properly due. - (5) If the small customer requests that, in reviewing the bill, the meter reading or metering data be checked or the meter tested: - (a) the retailer must, as the case may require: - (i) arrange for a check of the meter reading or metering data; or - (ii) request the responsible person to test the meter; and - (b) the retailer may require the customer to pay for the cost of the check or test if the check or test shows that the meter or metering data was not faulty or incorrect.